-An overnight Bran Muffin Recipe that makes wholesome, moist quick breads and the batter keeps for 4 weeks in the refrigerator.
-Have fresh baked homemade muffins every day for breakfast, even on busy mornings!
+A quick and easy overnight Bran Muffin Recipe that makes super moist whole grain muffins.
+The batter can be stored in the refrigerator for up to 4 weeks, so you can have fresh baked homemade muffins every day, even on busy mornings!

 Bran Muffin Recipe